szediwy/HelloSilicon/README.md

 While I pretty much assume that people who made it here meet most if not all required prerequisites, it doesn't hurt to list them.

-* You need [Xcode 12.2](https://developer.apple.com/xcode/), and to make things easier, the command line tools should be installed.
+* You need [Xcode 12.2](https://developer.apple.com/xcode/) or later, and to make things easier, the command line tools should be installed.
 This ensures that the tools are found in default locations (namely `/usr/bin`).
 If you are not sure that the tools are installed, check _Preferences → Locations_ in Xcode or run `xcode-select --install`.

 * All application samples also require [macOS Big Sur](https://developer.apple.com/macos/), [iOS 14](https://developer.apple.com/ios/) or their respective watchOS or tvOS equivalents.
-Especially for the later three systems it is not a necessity per-se (neither is Xcode 12), but it makes things a lot simpler.
+Especially for the later three systems it is not a necessity per-se (neither is Xcode 12.2), but it makes things a lot simpler.

-* Finally, while all samples can be adjusted to work on the iPhone and all other Apple's ARM64 devices, for best results you should have access to an [Apple Silicon Mac](https://www.apple.com/newsroom/2020/11/introducing-the-next-generation-of-mac/) (Formerly known as the MWMNSA, the _Machine We Must Not Speak About).
+* Finally, while all samples can be adjusted to work on the iPhone and all other of Apple's ARM64 devices, for best results you should have access to an [Apple Silicon Mac](https://www.apple.com/newsroom/2020/11/introducing-the-next-generation-of-mac/) (Formerly known as the MWMNSA, the _Machine We Must Not Speak About).

 ## Changes To The Book